spcourse/monopoly_dict/monopoly_config/content.md

 Test your code using `checkpy`.
 You should pass X more tests. <!--TODO check if this is correct -->

-### Step  3: tracking ownership
+### Step 3: Tracking ownership

 To decide whether a property can still be purchased, we need to know which ones have already been bought.
 You may currently be keeping track of which properties each player owns with a counter or a list.
 We will improve this by using sets, because sets automatically prevent duplicates and make membership checks efficient.
 Each player will have their own set of owned properties, and together these sets show which tiles are already taken.

 To make this step easier to follow, we’ll do it in two parts.
 First, you will write a small helper function that checks whether a property at a given position is already owned by any player.
 Then, you will rewrite the code tracking player ownership, and integrate the helper function into the rest of the code.

-#### Step 3.1: checking ownership
+#### Step 3.1: Checking ownership

 Write a helper function named `is_unowned(position, owned_sets)`, where `position` is an index on the board, and `owned_sets` is a list of all player ownership sets.
 The function should return `True` if the position is not in any of the ownership sets, and return `False` if any player owns it.

 Before continuing, test your function on a tiny example.
-You can use something like the test below in your file, or run it in a separate test-file with a copy of your function.
+You can use something like the test below in your file, or run it in a separate test file with a copy of your function.

     print(is_unowned(14, [{12, 16}, {18}])) # expected: True